MarsBased/handbook/sections/development.md

 ###  2.2. <a name='Weeklymeetingwiththeclient'></a>Weekly meeting with the client

 Once a week, the whole team gathers and runs a meeting with the client to discuss about previous and current week's work.
-That way everybody is in the loop, aware of what's happening around.
+That way everybody is in the loop, aware of what's the status of the project.

+###  2.3. <a name='Weeklyinternalmeeting'></a>Weekly internal meeting

+Once a week, the whole team gathers to discuss tasks for the week, blocking issues or other organizational matters concerning the whole team.

-###  2.3. <a name='Softwaredevelopmentprocessrituals'></a>Software development process' rituals
+###  2.4. <a name='Agilerituals'></a>Agile development rituals

 We usually use a SCRUM-based methodology with two week sprints, but it depends on the project needs.